Study of Nonlinear Evolution of Spacetime Fluctuations in Quantum Gravity Inflation for Deriving Primordial Spectrum: Introduction and Summary

 The goal of this study is to clarify how perturbations, or spacetime fluctuations, around the inflationary solution evolve, and to derive the primordial spectra that are initial conditions of the current universe.
 It can be said that in the universe before inflation begins, quantum fluctuations of gravity are large and thus spacetime is not substantially fixed.
 As inflation begins, the fluctuations gradually decreases in amplitude, eventually reaching the magnitude suggested by observations of tiny anisotropies in the cosmic microwave background radiation (CMB) \cite{wmap13, planck} until the time of the spacetime phase transition.
 Since fluctuations in gravity represent fluctuations in time and distance, the reduction of them implies that the universe becomes a real world where time and distance can be measured accurately.\footnote{ In the first place, there is no absolute time in gravitational theory, as we can see from the fact that the total Hamiltonian vanishes.
 Time is nothing but a dynamical variable that monotonically increases on average.
 Hence, the graviton picture propagating in a specific spacetime becomes applicable only after the spacetime phase transition when the fluctuations become sufficiently small.}

-In order to obtain the primordial spectrum, various nonlinear effects in evolution of the fluctuations must be taken into account properly.
-The running coupling constant is one of such nonlinear effects, which is incorporated into the equations of motion by approximating it as a time-dependent mean field, as done in previous studies \cite{hhy06, hhy10}.
+In order to obtain the primordial spectrum, various nonlinear effects in the evolution of the fluctuations must be taken into account properly.
+The running coupling constant is one of these nonlinear effects, which is incorporated into the equations of motion by approximating it as a time-dependent mean field, as done in previous studies \cite{hhy06, hhy10}.
 In this way, we show that the amplitude of the fluctuations reduces during inflation.

 To determine the spectral pattern more accurately, we need to evaluate contributions from nonlinear terms, such as the exponential factor of the conformal mode existing in the Einstein-Hilbert action.
-The fluctuations dealt with here are of sizes that momentum dependence disappears as soon as inflation begins, but the nonlinear effects cannot be ignored in the early stage where the fluctuations are still large.
-One of the purposes of this research is to determine a system of nonlinear evolution equations of the fluctuations involving such effects.
+The fluctuations dealt with here are of sizes that momentum dependence disappears as soon as inflation begins, but the nonlinear effects cannot be ignored in the early stage where the fluctuations are still large.\footnote{ The strength of the nonlinearity is of the order of unity when expressed in terms of the non-Gaussianity parameter $f_{\rm NL}$ \cite{ks}.} One of the purposes of this research is to determine a system of nonlinear evolution equations of the fluctuations involving such effects.

-Since it is a rather complicated equation system, we here simplify it by extracting most contributing parts of the nonlinear terms in comoving momentum space so that we can solve it numerically and quantify their effects, as will be described in Chapters 4 and 5.
+Since it is a rather complicated equation system, we here simplify it by extracting most contributing parts of the nonlinear terms in comoving momentum space so that we can solve it numerically and quantify their effects, as will be described in Sections 4 and 5.
 One of the results indicating that there is a large effect on the evolution of fluctuations is shown in Figs.\ref{evolution of Phi in log and normal time} and \ref{last stage and primordial spectrum}, together with previous results from linear equations.
 Consequently, we confirm that the nonlinear terms have expected effects by which the initial scale invariance is maintained up to relatively-high momentum regions, as inferred in the previous works \cite{hhy10}.

-In determining the spectrum, presence of the physical infrared cutoff $\Lam_\QG$ plays an essential role.
+In determining the spectrum, the presence of the physical infrared cutoff $\Lam_\QG$ plays an essential role.
 The sharp falloff in low multipole components of the CMB angular power spectrum is explained by this scale \cite{hy}.
 Its wavelength is given by a comoving scale of the correlation length $\xi_\Lam =1/\Lam_\QG$.
 This means that most of the universe we see today was within the size of $\xi_\Lam$ before inflation.